SPIRITUAL GROWTH PLANS

 Building your sGP: Supporting Questions

-As you think about your 2024 Spirtual Growth Plan, we encourage you to consider our Woodlands Church priorities.
+Finally, as you think about your 2026 Spiritual Growth Plan, we encourage you to consider our Woodlands Church priorities.
 Click on each priority for more information, and think through the sample questions below.
 Your plan shouldn’t answer every question, but this should help!

 Grounded: Building on the Word of God and prayer